Maps

 Haida Heritage Centre at Kay Llnagaay

-Two stops you must make at Haida Heritage Centre are the Gyaa K’id Naay Carving House, designed to contain monumental poles and canoes, and the Skaajang Naay / Tluu Naay Canoe House, where visitors can learn plenty about the Haida culture.
+Don’t miss the Gyaa K’id Naay Carving House, designed to contain monumental poles and canoes, and the Skaajang Naay / Tluu Naay Canoe House, where visitors can learn about the Haida culture.

 Knowledge Nugget: Check out the totem poles that were raised in front of Haida Heritage Centre.
 They represent six of the southernmost villages in Haida Gwaii Skidegate—Ts’aahl, Cumshewa, Skedans, SGang, Gwaay, and Tanu.